-If you think about outsourcing, Offshoring is the first thing that comes to mind.
+If you think about outsourcing, Offshoring is probably the first thing that comes to mind.
 Offshoring means transferring or basing all or parts of business activities and projects on companies on a different continent.
-If your company is based in Europe, Offshoring would mean using services from an organization based in Asia or South America.
+If your company is based in Europe, Offshoring would mean using services from an organisation based in the APAC or Americas regions.

 Advantages of Offshoring

 The most common advantage of Offshoring is lower labour costs.
 The hourly rates are often much lower than the ones from domestic or nearshore engineers.
-As already mentioned, cutting costs was the number one priority in global outsourcing since the pandemic.
+As mentioned above, cutting costs has been the number one priority in global outsourcing since the pandemic.
 But you’ll see, reducing costs on paper, doesn’t mean reducing costs in the long run, especially for mission-critical projects.

 However, the entry-level for companies that just start their software operations, is lower and achievable.
 This means you can kick off any project with a smaller budget.
 But as the project grows, you’ll see issues arise.